lomlo/CV/README.md

 **:sparkling_heart: People Person**
 +  Working in the social sector for the last 3 years, with children with learning disabilities and adults with ill-mental health, I have developed a keen sense for empathising with service users.

 +  I love figuring out how people react and how to adapt to the situation.
-When working with non-verbal children with severe autism, we spent everyday monitoring, breaking down and implementing solutions to adjust to the each child's behaviour.
+When working with non-verbal children with severe autism, we spent everyday monitoring, breaking down and implementing solutions to adjust to each child's behaviour.

 +  The goal is to combine the best of both bringing people and technology together